 Tridel voluntarily complies with Toronto Green Standard Tier 2, which goes above the mandated Tier 1 standards; this means that all green and sustainable features that are required for Tier 2 are incorporated into a project’s site planning and zoning drawings.
 LEED buildings typically consume 33% less electricity, 59% less natural gas and 40% less potable water than a model reference building.
 These reductions translate to the condominium community, making it more sustainable and helping to reduce the cost of living for our residents.

-Tridel recently achieved LEED Platinum for Aqualina at Bayside, which is Toronto’s first LEED Platinum residential high-rise and the second in Canada.
+Aquavista, the second phase of the Bayside Toronto community has been awarded LEED®-Platinum Certification.
+Tridel has also achieved LEED Platinum for Aqualina at Bayside, which was Toronto’s first LEED Platinum residential high-rise and the second in Canada.